Aussie Helpers Ltd is a non profit registered charity that has been operating since 21 May 2002.

 Aussie Helpers visits to farming families are not meant to solve any major problems however at times just knowing that someone cares about them and their difficult situation in the bush offers a little hope of better days ahead.

-Many people are astounded that such an organization such as ‘Aussie Helpers’ even exist let alone does what it does for people in the bush.
+Many people are astounded that such an organisation such as ‘Aussie Helpers’ even exist let alone does what it does for people in the bush.

 The beneficiaries of Aussie Helpers activities are genuine people who are going through really tough times.
 The majority of the people Aussie Helpers deal with would not ask for help nor expect it.
 Once these farmers get back on their feet the flow on will benefit the rural communities and country towns.

-Aussie Helpers have proven beyond doubt that if people are fully committed to a worthwhile cause the local communities will embrace the organization that in turn instills a sense of pride, even if they are not a member of the organization, that people can relate to what is being achieved in their communities.
+Aussie Helpers have proven beyond doubt that if people are fully committed to a worthwhile cause the local communities will embrace the organisation that in turn instills a sense of pride, even if they are not a member of the organisation, that people can relate to what is being achieved in their communities.